-3B-1.1.
-In the box below: (1) "total number of Dedicated PLUS Beds" provide the total number of beds in the Project Allocation(s) that are designated ad Dedicated PLUS beds; and (2) in the box below "total number of beds dedicated to the chronically homeless:, provide the total number of beds in the Project Application(s) that are designated for the chronically homeless.
-This does not include those that were identified in (1) above as Dedicated PLUS Beds.
+- 3B-1.
+DedicatedPLUS and Chronically Homeless Beds.
+In the boxes below, applicants must enter: - (1) total number of beds in the Project Application(s) that are designated as DedicatedPLUS beds; and - (2) total number of beds in the Project Application(s) that are designated for the chronically homeless, which does not include those that were identified in (1) above as DedicatedPLUS Beds.

-Total number of beds dedicated as Dedicated Plus 14 Total number of beds dedicated to individuals and families experiencing chronic homelessness 31 Total 45
+Total number of beds dedicated as DedicatedPLUS 0 Total number of beds dedicated to individuals and families experiencing chronic homelessness 39 Total 39

-3B-1.2.
-Did the CoC adopt the Orders of Priority into their standards for all CoC Program funded PSH projects as described in Notice CPD-16-11: Prioritizing Persons Experiencing Chronic Homelessness and Other Vulnerable Homeless Persons in Permanent Supportive Housing.
+3B-2.
+Orders of Priority.
+Did the CoC adopt the Orders of Priority into their written standards for all CoC Program-funded PSH projects as described in Notice CPD-16-11: Prioritizing Persons Experiencing Chronic Homelessness and Other Vulnerable Homeless Persons in Permanent Supportive Housing?
+Attachment Required.

 3B-2.1.
-Using the following chart, check each box to indicate the factor(s) the CoC currently uses to prioritize households with children based on need during the FY 2017 Fiscal Year.
+Prioritizing Households with Children.
+Using the following chart, applicants must check all that apply to indicate the factor(s) the CoC currently uses to prioritize households with children during FY 2018.